AnyFetch/anyfetch-provider.js/README.md

 This function will be called periodically to update documents.
 Calls will occur:
 * when the user ping `/update` on AnyFetch API
 * right after connecting the provider for the first time
-* after a span of time, when AnyFetch server deems new datas can be gathered.
+* after a span of time, when AnyFetch server estimates new data can be gathered.

 This function must return a list of task, each task being a document to create or update on AnyFetch.
 This tasks will be fed to `queueWorker` (see below).